 If you are not logged in to Gitpod, it will take you through that flow.
 If you haven’t run the local app previously it will also ask you to approve access to the control data of all your workspaces, returning a token that grants the access.
 This token will be stored in your local keyring for future use (unless you specify otherwise).

-Once approval has been granted it will connect to your currently active workspaces and allow VSCode to control the tunnelling between the remote workspace and your local environment using the Remote Explorer Ports View.
+Once approval has been granted it will connect to your currently active workspaces and tunnel between the remote workspace and your local environment.

 Additionally, the Gitpod Local Companion preview release also has basic support for SSH access into your workspace.
 It currently requires that you have a default SSH key setup in the ~/.ssh directory i.e. id_rsa.pub & id_rsa.
 The public key will be copied to the workspace to permit access.